 749 Peter’s Knowledge of Jesus

-3 Peter said something like this: “I searched for the Almighty in the universe and I saw the wonders of the heavens and earth and all things, and I thus had a deep sense of the loveliness of the Almighty.
-But I never had genuine love in my heart, and I never saw the loveliness of the Almighty with my own eyes.
-Today, in the eyes of the Almighty, I have been looked upon with favor by Him and I have finally felt God’s loveliness, and finally discovered that for God, it is not just creating all things that would make mankind love Him.
-In my daily life I have found His infinite loveliness; how could it possibly be limited just to this situation today?”
+3 Peter said such things as, “I have searched for the Almighty throughout the universe, and I have seen the wonders of the heavens and earth and all things, and I thus have gained a profound sense of the Almighty’s loveliness.
+However, I had never had genuine love in my own heart, and I had never seen the loveliness of the Almighty with my own eyes.
+Today, in the eyes of the Almighty, I have been looked upon with favor by Him, and I have finally felt God’s loveliness.
+I have finally discovered that it is not just God’s having created all things that makes humanity love Him; in my daily life, I have found His boundless loveliness.
+How could it possibly be limited to what can be seen right now?”

 Adapted from “On the Life of Peter” in The Word Appears in the Flesh